|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 Billy ignored Garrett's wise advice about escaping to Mexico, and met his fateful end at the hands of his friend.
 Garrett stalked Billy (back at Fort Sumner rather than fleeing to Mexico) while he was making love to Maria (real-life wife Rita Coolidge) and killed him point-blank.
 The film ended 28 years later in 1909 near Las Cruces, New Mexico, when Garrett was ambushed and ironically assassinated by the same group, the Santa Fe Ring, who had earlier hired him to kill Billy - a Faustian conclusion.

 In the American Old West of 1874, set in the town of Rock Ridge

 The iconoclastic, not-politically-correct western was one of director Mel Brooks' funniest, most successful and most popular films.
 It was an unsubtle spoof or parody of all the cliches from the time-honored genre of westerns.
 Brooks' third feature film tagline blurb advertised: "Blazing Saddles...or never give a saga an even break!"

-Its most memorable scene, now considered tame, was the bean-eating scene around the campfire.
-In the absurdist finale, the action broke through into the WB studios, onto a film set with Buddy Bizarre (Dom DeLuise) directing a musical, then into the studio commissary for a pie fight, and onto the streets of Burbank and the landmark Grauman Chinese Theatre.
+In the absurdist finale, the action broke through the "fourth wall" into the WB studios, onto a film set with Buddy Bizarre (Dom DeLuise) directing a musical, then into the studio commissary for a pie fight, and onto the streets of Burbank and the landmark Grauman Chinese Theatre in Hollywood.